 I’m proud to represent my home ward of Hampstead Town on Camden Council, where I’m also the Leader of the Opposition.
 I live on Flask Walk, in the heart of Hampstead village, and I could not imagine a more beautiful, dynamic, and diverse community to represent.

 I’m also proud to be a Conservative.
 I am a classical liberal: believing in economic and social freedom.
 I believe that people make better decisions for themselves than politicians do; that liberty creates prosperity for everyone, especially the worst off; that free trade and exchange between nations is the best precursor to peace; that men must take responsibility to create a world in which all women have as many opportunities as men do; and that communities are stronger when they’re empowered by government, not instructed by it.

 Standing up for Hampstead and Camden

 Camden is, sadly, currently a Labour-controlled borough, meaning we’re in opposition, but that doesn’t mean there isn’t lots that can be done.
-Before becoming the Leader of the Opposition, I was the Shadow Cabinet member for housing and for community safety (including policing and fire), and I’m leading our opposition to HS2 (having grown up in Buckinghamshire, this is especially a no-brainer!).
+Before becoming the Leader of the Opposition, I was the Shadow Cabinet member for housing and for community safety (including policing and fire), and led our opposition to HS2 (having grown up in Buckinghamshire, this is especially a no-brainer!).
 I’ve also sat as the chair of the Resources & Corporate Performance Scrutiny Committee and used my professional expertise as an economist, working for an international law firm in the City of London, to scrutinise Camden’s finances.

 You can read about some of the campaigns I’m involved in here.